camilleb03/NBATracker_UIKit/README.md

   - Retrieve info from API
   - Make UI
 - Standings
-  - Retrieve info from API
+  - Retrieve info from API &#9745;
-  - Make UI
+  - Make UI &#9745;
+  - Improve UI

 <hr>

-## License
+## References

-* Basketball image of app logo designed by BSGStudio (taken from https://all-free-download.com/)
+* Basketball image of app icon designed by BSGStudio (taken from https://all-free-download.com/)
+* NBA team logos taken from the publicly accessible API cdn.nba.net

+## Disclaimer
+* This project is not affiliated, associated, endorsed by, or in any way officially connected with the NBA.
+* All names and logos used are registered trademarks of their respective owners.
+* This application is released under MIT (see [LICENSE](LICENSE)).